 Nestled in the side-valley of Tilberthwaite Gill near Coniston in the Lakes District are extensive mines and quarry workings, extending from

-Levels are mines driven horizontally into the hillside, as opposed to entering above down a mine shaft.
+Levels are mines driven horizontally into the hillside, as opposed to entering from above down a shaft.
 Usually equipped with rails, they allowed ore to be removed easily by horse-drawn carts, as well as providing drainage to allow deeper mining.